 Above is The Denver Post‘s picture of Ms. Joyce Calvo-Chen

 In December 2019, a young woman named Miss Alana Chen (see picture far below) was found dead at age 24 and Boulder County, Colorado ruled it a suicide.
 Her mother, Ms. Joyce Calvo-Chen (see featured image at top) immediately pinned it on the past counseling of two diocesan priests (including myself) and two religious sisters.
-This was despite the fact I had not seen Alana for a few years and despite the fact that the last time I was her parish-priest was 2011 (a full 8 years before her suicide.)
-At her death, I blogged about how Alana had in the past defended me against false-accusations here.
+This was despite the fact I had not seen Alana for three years before her death.
+This was despite the fact that I was a priest at Joyce and Alana’s Boulder parish from 2010-2011—a full nine years before Alana’s death.
+At her death, I blogged about how Alana had (in the past) defended me against false-accusations here.

 Immediately following Alana’s death, Ms. Joyce Calvo (her divorced mother) told many secular media sources that her daughter Alana was “a lesbian” and that she had committed suicide based on past spiritual direction from the Catholic Church.
 Again today in 2022, she wrote these lies against me at NCR.
 But this new publication uncovers some significant self-contradictions in her narrative, and I am thankful she has exposed her own lies this time.